Asana/python-asana/docs/WebhooksApi.md

 webhooks_api_instance = asana.WebhooksApi(api_client)
 body = {"data": {"param1": "value1", "param2": "value2",}} # dict | The webhook workspace and target.
 opts = {
-    'opt_fields': "active,created_at,filters,filters.action,filters.fields,filters.resource_subtype,last_failure_at,last_failure_content,last_success_at,resource,resource.name,target" # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
+    'opt_fields': "active,created_at,filters,filters.action,filters.fields,filters.resource_subtype,last_failure_at,last_failure_content,last_success_at,resource,resource.name,target", # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include.
 }

 try: